 Point A takes the hotel bar experience to a higher level with its fifth-floor, front-row view of the Acropolis.
 From this vista, both Herodion Hotel guests and other visitors enjoy a magical sunset over the Parthenon in a relaxed atmosphere and with a drink or two.

 It’s a no-brainer to visit both the ancient Acropolis and the new Acropolis Museum when you stay at the Herodion Hotel.
-Both sites are easily accessible from the hotel and are musts for anybody who visits Greece.
+Both sites are easily accessible from the hotel and are musts for any Athens itinerary.

 Beyond these two destinations, other museums and hip Athens neighborhoods are within walking distance of the hotel.
 You can also take a food tour if that’s your thing.